 Bank is the lessee Bank is the lessor At inception The bank recognises a right of use asset (ROUA) and a corresponding lease liability with respect to all lease agreements in which it is the lessee, except for short-term leases (defined as leases with a lease term of 12 months or less) and leases of low value assets (defined as lease assets with a replacement value of E100 000 or less at the inception of the lease).
-Where the bank is the lessor under a finance lease, the bank recognises assets sold under a finance lease as advances and impair the advances, as required, in line with the impairment of financial assets accounting policy in section 4.2.
-No practical expedients are applied, and fully compliant IFRS 9 models are used for The lease liability is initially measured at the present value of the lease payments outstanding at the commencement date, discounted by using the rate implicit in the lease.
-If this rate cannot be readily determined, the individual group lessee uses its own incremental borrowing rate, being the rate that it can borrow funds from the Group Treasury function. impairment calculation on advances.
+The existing asset is derecognised, and a new asset is recognised at fair value based on the modified contractual terms.
+The lease liability is initially measured at the present value of the lease payments outstanding at the commencement date, discounted by using the rate implicit in the lease.
+If this rate cannot be readily determined, the individual group lessee uses its own incremental borrowing rate, being the rate that it can borrow funds from the Group Treasury function.
 The ROUA's are measured at cost comprising of the amount of the initial measurement of the lease liability plus any initial direct costs and restoration costs.
 Where applicable, any lease payments made at or before the commencement date less any lease incentives received is deducted from the cost.
 Post initial recognition, ROUA's are treated in line with other property and equipment.
 Variable payments that do not depend on an index or rate are not included in the measurement the lease liability and the ROUA.
 The related payments are recognised as an expense in the period in which the event or condition that triggers those payments occurs and are included in the line operating expenses in the income statement.